sa-concept-refactoring/doc/chapters/analysis.typ

   ],
 ) <language_server_sequence>

-The development tool sends notifications and requests to the language server.
+By using a common protocol the same language server can be used by different editors which support the protocol.
-The language server can then respond with the document URI and position of the symbol's definition inside the document for example.
+This reduces the effort required to integrate language-specific features into various development environments, allowing developers to have a more efficient and feature-rich coding experience, regardless of the programming language they are working with.

 The idea of the LSP as described by Microsoft: